Allyson-AI/python-sdk/README.md

 }
 ```

-5. **Custom Tools**: Add your own tools to extend the agent's capabilities.
+5. **Custom Tools**: Add your own tools to extend Allyson's capabilities.

-6. **Memory and Context**: The agent maintains a memory of all actions and observations, providing context for decision-making.
+6. **Memory and Context**: Allyson maintains a memory of all actions and observations, providing context for decision-making.

-7. **Error Handling**: The agent can recover from errors and try alternative approaches.
+7. **Error Handling**: Allyson can recover from errors and try alternative approaches.

 8. **Screenshot Annotations**: Automatically take screenshots with annotated elements for better visibility.

 ### Example Plan

-The agent creates a Markdown plan like this for each task:
+Allyson creates a Markdown plan like this for each task:

 ```markdown
 # Plan for: Search for information about Python programming language